They’re our best friends, as the saying goes. But dogs can be incredibly difficult to draw – that is, unless you know a few simple tricks.

 Here’s where it starts to get a bit more difficult.
-Measure roughly a third up either circle of the body: this is where the dog’s legs connect with its body.
+Measure roughly a third up either circle of the body and draw a straight line.
+This is where the dog’s legs connect with its body.

-What’s interesting about a canine leg is that it has exactly the same number of joints as a human leg, simply with different ratios.
+A canine leg has exactly the same number of joints as a human leg, but with different ratios.
 A dog, by comparison to a human, has enormous feet and walks on its tip-toes.

-An easy way to draw a dog’s leg in shorthand is by drawing a kind of flattened sickle shape, then adding in four points along the way.
+An easy way to draw a dog’s leg in shorthand is by drawing a kind of flattened crescent shape.
+Next, add in four points along the way.

 Now our dog is really starting to take shape.
 Add in sweeping lines, almost like breeches, for the upper part of the dog’s legs.
 The lower legs are spindly.
 Draw little boxes for the paws.

 Add in a tail, and don’t worry if it looks a bit wormy at this point.
-What’s really fun about drawing a dog is how much character you can convey by the tail: if it’s erect, your dog is excited and happy; if down, your dog is nervous or unsure.
+What’s really fun about drawing a dog is how much character you can show by the way you sketch the tail.
+If the tail is pointing upwards, your dog is excited and happy.
+If the dog’s tail is pointing down, your dog is nervous or unsure.

-The head is where dogs really start to differ: think about how the muzzle of a dachshund compares to the muzzle of a pug, for example.
+The head is where dogs really start to differ.
+Think about how the muzzle of a dachshund compares to the muzzle of a pug, for example.
 In this demonstration, we’ll keep detail light.
-Lets add a basic triangle for an eye, and a box for the nose.
+Let’s add a basic triangle for an eye, and a box for the dog nose.